JuliaAI/MLJ.jl/docs/src/index.md

 ### Targets

 The target `y` expected by MLJ models is generally an `AbstractVector`.
-A multivariate target `y` will generally be table.
+A multivariate target `y` will generally be a table.

 Specifically, the type requirement for a model target is `scitype(y) <: target_scitype(model)`.